awsdocs/aws-support-user-guide/doc_source/Welcome.md

 The AWS Support API supports CloudTrail logging for Trusted Advisor operations\.
 For more information, see [AWS Trusted Advisor information in CloudTrail logging](logging-using-cloudtrail.md#cloudtrail-logging-for-trusted-advisor)\.

 You can use Amazon CloudWatch Events to monitor for changes to your check results for Trusted Advisor\.
-For more information, see [Monitoring Trusted Advisor check results with Amazon CloudWatch Events](cloudwatch-events-ta.md)\.
+For more information, see [Monitoring AWS Trusted Advisor check results with Amazon EventBridge](cloudwatch-events-ta.md)\.

 For example Java code that demonstrates how to use the Trusted Advisor operations, see [Using Trusted Advisor as a web service](trustedadvisor.md)\.